Electric Explorer, 2 EV platforms part of Ford's $30B investment on electrification

 Electric Ford F-Series outline from Ford Capital Market Day presentation via Mike Levine on Twitter

 Ford's current EVs, the Mustang Mach-E, E-Transit and recently revealed F-150 Lightning, use platforms originally designed for internal-combustion power.
+The F-150 Lightning in the week since its reveal has managed to rack up 70,000 reservations, Ford said.

 Ford also used the presentation to provide an update on its developments in battery technology.
 The automaker has established its own battery research lab in Michigan known as the Ford Ion Park, and has also established a joint venture with Korea's SK Innovation to manufacture battery cells and packs at two plants to be located in the U.S.